BritishBambi/LBBT-pp5/README.md

 - Someone who wants to check on their order status

 ### User Stories

+For the project 10 Primary Epics were deviced that would break up each step of production and highlight what would have to be done across development to complete each step.
+The epics and the user stories assosiating to them can be seen bellow and in the project board on this github.

 1. Django Epic
     - User Story - Django Setup: As a Developer, I want to set up Django and install any libraries that may be needed to start development.